 I miss hearing about your latest international project and arguing with you that you shouldn’t give your work away for free.
 Interestingly so, I do the same.

-Going back in time; I miss helping you edit your Ecotourism magazine and learning to create publication layouts the old fashion way with X-Acto knives and lots of patience.
+Going back in time, I miss helping you edit your Ecotourism magazine and learning to create publication layouts the old-fashioned way with X-Acto knives and lots of patience.

-I remember the summer as a teenager when I was your intern and helped you run the PR and marketing for a presidential campaign oversees.
-You put me in charge of your office and you were so gentle in teaching me how I needed to deal with the press and with visitors.
-You also taught me to use your ancient typewriter so I could type the press releases.
+I remember the summer as a teenager when I was your intern and helped you run the PR and marketing for a presidential campaign overseas.
+You put me in charge of your office, and you were so gentle in teaching me how I needed to deal with the press and with visitors.
+You also taught me to use your ancient typewriter, so I could type the press releases.
 I really miss learning from you.

 I miss you taking the kids for a walk every day and having them pick me flowers.

-There are so many things I miss dearly that I could not possibly write them all down but most of all I really miss that last conversation we started having about God doing everything for a reason.
-We never got to finish it but I know that everything did happen for a reason and although I still can’t understand it all, I am thankful that I got to call you dad and that my children except our new baby got to be around you and have you as their Amigo from the day that they were born.
+There are so many things I miss dearly that I could not possibly write them all down.
+Still, most of all, I really miss that last conversation we started having about God doing everything for a reason.
+We never got to finish it, but I know that everything did happen for a reason.

-Truly when a father believes in a child, and encourages them to achieve the impossible, it is a gift to be treasured.
+Indeed when a father believes in a child and encourages them to achieve the impossible, it is a gift to be treasured.

-He may not have made a lot of money in his lifetime but he invested hundreds of minutes each day to help others without pay or self-interest.
+He may not have made a lot of money in his lifetime, but he invested hundreds of minutes each day to help others without greed or self-interest.

 He taught me to sew, cook, grow food, eat healthy, arrive on time, live on a budget, and never give up.